TylerRick/rspec-expect_to_make_changes/Readme.md

 # RSpec `expect {…}.to make_changes(…)`

-This small library makes it easy to test for a large number of changes, without requiring you to deeply nest a bunch of `expect { }` blocks within each other or rewrite them as `change` matchers.
+This small library makes it easy to test that a block makes a number of changes, without requiring you to deeply nest a bunch of `expect { }` blocks within each other or rewrite them as `change` matchers.

 Sure, you could just write add a list of regular RSpec expectations about how the state should be _before_ your action, and another list of expectations about how the state should be _after_ your